duykhang68/duykhang68.github.io/_posts/2017-05-07-Who-are-we-seeking-to-become.markdown

 We get what we invest in.
 The time we spend comes back, with interest.

 If you practice five minutes of new, difficult banjo music `every day`, you'll become a `better` banjo player.
 If you spend a little bit more time each day `whining` or `feeling ashamed`, that behavior will become part of you.
-The words you type, the people you hang with, the media you consume...
+The words you type, the people you hang with, the media you consume

 <!--description-->